 Student Jonathan Funkhouser, 8, said he enjoyed playing a game involving music.

 “It teaches us music and what the pattern is,” Jonathan said.
 “You can make patterns with coding.
-Coding can make patterns or help us understand patterns.”
+Coding games for kids can make patterns or help us understand patterns.”

 Coding isn’t the only thing Staton’s students are doing, as she also teaches them basic math.
 Jonathan said he’s learned how to tell time during the last six weeks.

 “I’ve learned quarter past the hour and quarter til,” he said.